I like to know, “Why?”

 “Praise the Lord, my soul, all my inmost being praise his holy name.
 Praise the Lord, my soul, and forget not all his benefits.
 Who forgives all your sins and heals all your diseases, who redeems your life from the pit and crowns you with love and compassion, who satisfies your desire with good things so that your youth is renewed like the eagle’s,” Psalm 103:1-5.

 With this new information, God was healing our marriage and at the same time satisfying my desire.
 He was helping me understand a little secret.
-It is through sexual intimacy my husband feels connected to me.
 Sexual intimacy is the mystery Paul was explaining in Ephesians 5:32.
 Isn’t Christ connected to his church?
 That’s the kind of connection sexual intimacy creates between husband and wife.

-Yes, having this biological understanding of sex made me a better person.
-I became more empathetic to the aching need my husband, Mr. Muscle’s, brain had for higher levels of oxytocin.
+As crazy as it sounds, having this biological understanding of sex made me a better person.
+I became more empathetic.
 I held less disdain and became more empathetic to male sexual need (but not condoning acts outside of God’s guidelines).

 Sex is more than a physical union, there is a spiritual and emotional aspect.
-But, it helped me immensely to understand the underlying physical processes.
+But, it helped me immensely to see the underlying physical processes.

 Read more about the marvelous male brain, “What Can He Be Thinking?” by Michael Gurian.